ghbooth12/voila/_frontend/01_moviebook.md

 modal-id: moviebook
 title: Moviebook
 thumbnail-path: "assets/img/frontend/moviebook.png"
-labels: [AngularJS, Firebase, API]
+labels: [AngularJS, Firebase, JavaScript, API, SPA, Bootstrap 3]
-short-description: Online social media where users can share their reviews for the movies and search the movie review.
+short-description: Moviebook is an online social media where users can share their reviews on movies and search the movie review.
+It is a single-page application built in AngularJS so this app doesn't require page loads when navigating between pages as most web sites do.
+This basically makes app's reaction much faster.
 ---

 {:.center}